The internet is full of useful online resources for students to navigate their higher education.

 Random knowledge sites

 48. Ted.com: Technology, Entertainment, Design’ was the original acronym meaning for TED.
 But over the years, this remarkable website has grown to cover nearly every contemporary topic.
-TED have videos that will help you learn from industry experts who share their ideas or views about a particular topic.
+TED has videos that will help you learn from industry experts who share their ideas or views about a particular topic.

 49. Inc.com: Inc.com is an intelligent and inspirational resource for the business world focused on modern theories of business growth and organizational development.
 Inc.com has a deep library of modern blogging and thought-leader insights.

-51. Quora.com: Quora is a question-and-answer website where questions are asked, answered, edited and organized by its community of users.
+51. Quora.com: Quora is a question-and-answer website where questions are asked, answered, edited, and organized by its community of users.
 You can ask any question bothering you and you’ll have it answered by members.

 Other useful websites